Our Vision

 Our Gospel Values

 At St Barnabas we are proud of our caring, Christian ethos, underpinned by the Christian values that permeate our teaching and learning and shape every member of our school family.
-Each week in our classes we focus on a Christian value and explore how it can change the way we live our daily lives.
-Our class teachers then present the class with an award in our Celebration Worship for demonstrating one of our values or discuss how they have been living life in all its fullness this week.
+Each week in our classes we focus on our Christian values and explore how they can change the way we live our daily lives.
+Our children earn values points for demonstrating our Christian and British Values.
+Our Heads and Deputies count up the Values Points each Wednesday and inform our class teachers.
+They then invite the winner's parents to our Celebration Worship and present the values winner with a certificate explaining how they have demonstrated our values and how they have been living life in all its fullness this week.
+We also encourage our children to bring in their awards for the 'great things' they have achieved outside of school and we present them with their awards on the proud podium.

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”